krauseannelize/nb-math-ms-exercises/s02_conditional_probability/exercises-conditional-probability.md

 $P(A \mid B) = \dfrac{P(A \cap B)}{P(B)} = \dfrac{3}{10} \div \dfrac{1}{2} = \dfrac{3}{10} \times \dfrac{2}{1} = \dfrac{3 \times 2}{10 \times 1} = \dfrac{6}{10} = \dfrac{3}{5}$

-The probability that the first marble is blue given that it is known not to be red is $\dfrac{3}{5}$ or 0.60.
+The probability that the first marble is blue given that it is known not to be red is $\dfrac{3}{5}$ or $0.60$.

 ---

 ## Exercise 5

-A company has 60 employees, 20 of whom are in management.
+>A company has 60 employees, 20 of whom are in management.
 If a randomly selected employee is in a meeting and 15 managers are currently in meetings while 25 non-managers are also in meeting, what is the probability that the employee is a manager?

 $A$ | Employee is a manager
 $B$ | Employee is not a manager